Lectures on LHC Physics: QCD

-The contribution proportional to $\delta(1-z)$ is necessary to give a finite result and is absorbed into the plus prescription of the convoluted $\hat{P}_{g \leftarrow g}(z)$, including the factor two in front.
-This defines the last remaining regularized splitting kernel
+The second term in this result is what we need to replace the first term in the splitting kernel of Eq.\eqref{eq:qcd_pgg} proportional to $1/(1-z)$ by $1/(1-z)_+$.
+We can see this using $f(z) = z$ and correspondingly $f(1) = 1$ in Eq.\eqref{eq:plus_subtraction}.
+The two finite terms in Eq.\eqref{eq:qcd_pgg_1} and Eq.\eqref{eq:qcd_pgg_2} we have to include in the definition of $\hat{P}_{g \leftarrow g}$ ad hoc.
+Because the regularized splitting kernel appear inside a convolution the two finite terms require an additional term $\delta(1-z)$.
+Collecting all of them we arrive at

-{splitting kernel!subtracted $P_{g \leftarrow g}$} and concludes our computation of all four regularized splitting functions which appear in the DGLAP equation Eq.(\ref{eq:qcd_dglap}).
+{splitting kernel!subtracted $P_{g \leftarrow g}$}This result concludes our computation of all four regularized splitting functions which appear in the DGLAP equation Eq.\eqref{eq:qcd_dglap}.

-Before discussing and solving the DGLAP equation, let us briefly recapitulate: for the full quark and gluon particle content of QCD we have derived the DGLAP equation which describes a (so-called factorization) scale dependence of the quark and gluon parton densities.
+Before discussing and solving the DGLAP equation, let us briefly recapitulate: for the full quark and gluon particle content of QCD we have derived the DGLAP equation which describes a factorization scale dependence of the quark and gluon parton densities.
 The universality of the splitting kernels is obvious from the way we derive them --- no information on the $n$-particle process ever enters the derivation.

 The DGLAP equation is formulated in terms of four splitting kernels of gluons and quarks which are linked to the splitting probabilities, but which for the DGLAP equation have to be regularized.
-With the help of a plus-subtraction the kernels $P_{i \leftarrow j}(z)$ are all finite, including in the soft limit $z \to 1$.
-However, splitting kernels are only regularized when needed, so the finite off-diagonal quark-gluon and gluon-quark splittings are unchanged.
+With the help of a plus--subtraction all kernels $P_{i \leftarrow j}(z)$ become finite, including in the soft limit $z \to 1$.
+However, splitting kernels are only regularized when needed, so the finite off-diagonal quark--gluon and gluon--quark splittings are unchanged.
 This means the plus prescription really acts as an infrared renormalization, moving universal infrared divergences into the definition of the parton densities.
 The original collinear divergence has vanished as well.

 The only approximation we make in the computation of the splitting kernels is that in the $y$ integrals we implicitly assume that the running coupling $\alpha_s$ does not depend on the momentum fraction.
 In its standard form and in terms of the factorization scale $\mu_F^2 \equiv -t$ the \underline{DGLAP equation} reads